jrmccombs/packagestats/packagestats/README.md

 logging method is set to `csvfile`, then the `package.stats.logDirectory` must be set to the the directory where the CSV log files are to be saved and the `package.stats.logFilePrefix` option must also be set to a prefix string to be added to the log file name.
-The following shows how to enable and configure collection of package utilization using CSV log files:
+The following example shows how to enable and configure collection of package utilization using CSV log files:

 ```